clin366/GEM-Mapping/reduce_mapping/README.md

 Reduce-Mapping

-Python code for reducing the I10 to I9 mapping of ontologies data
+Python code for reducing one to many mapping of the I10 to I9 of ontologies data

 Running insturctions: